Social Work (SW)

 Credits: 4

-This weekly seminar, held concurrently with Social Welfare Experience I, integrates the field experience with social work theory and concepts learned throughout the curriculum by class discussion, exercises, readings and written assignments.
-Seminar I provides an opportunity for orientation to field, an overview of field requirements, review of the Code of Ethics, and use of small group discussion for problem solving.
+This weekly seminar, held concurrently with Social Welfare Experience I, integrates the internship experience with social work theory and concepts learned throughout the curriculum by class discussion, exercises, readings and written assignments.
+Seminar I provides an opportunity for orientation to the internship placement, an overview of internship requirements, review of the NASW Code of Ethics, and use of small group discussion for problem solving.
 Students learn to use supervision effectively, to participate in the helping process, and to manage their own stress.
 Students learn to assess the impact of policy on the client system, agency and worker and to use research to inform practice.
-Prereq: SW 622.

 Co-requisite: SW 740